epicurithmetic/sudoku/README.md

 ### Sudoku Solver

-Sudoku is (from Wikipedia) a logic-based, combinatorial, number placement problem.
-It does not contain any arithmetic.
+Sudoku is a logic-based, combinatorial, number placement problem.
+It does not require any arithmetic.
 Initially created by a puzzle designer in the US it was later adopted by puzzlers in Japan and took on the name everyone now knows.
 Sudoku is played on a 9x9 grid: each entry of the grid must be filled with one number between (incl.)
 1-9 such that no (i) row (ii) column, or (iii) 3x3 sub-grid contains the a repeat of any number.

 Not every problem has a unique solution: for example, the empty sudoku board has many solutions!
 However there are results which guarantee the existence and uniqueness of a solution based on the number of entries given at the start.